16 Brands That Have Fanatical Cult Followings

 'The Most Interesting Man In The World,' the brand's character from its national advertising campaign, has become nothing short of a phenomenon.
 With his tagline, 'I don't always drink beer, but when I do, I drink Dos Equis,' the character has been so successful in building the Dos Equis community that the beer is now Heineken's key to conquering the U.S. market.

-The Most Interesting Man In The World's success can be measured by the 2.3 million likes on his Facebook page.
+The Most Interesting Man In The World's success can be measured by the 250,620 likes on his Facebook page.
 He has also inspired a number of memes.

 At first glance, the Mini Cooper's appeal may seem elusive.
 In a review, The Detroit News reported that the fabled car 'shares measurements and basic design elements with industrial-size refrigerators.'
 It also compared talking about the Mini's features to 'sipping grape Kool-Aid and then discussing the tannins.'